-Distortion risk measures can be represented mathematically as a class of Choquet integrals (Wang, 1995, Belles-Sampera et al., 2013, Grigorova, 2014).
-One way in which to describe the characteristics of Choquet integrals is to use a set of aggregation indicators, which provide information about features of the underlaying aggregation operator (Marichal, 2004, Beliakov et al., 2007, Belles-Sampera et al., 2014c, Yager, 2000, Kojadinovic et al., 2005, Grabisch et al., 2009).
+Distortion risk measures can be represented mathematically as a class of Choquet integrals(6).
+One way in which to describe the characteristics of discrete Choquet integrals is to use a set of aggregation indicators, which provide information about features of the underlaying aggregation operator(7).
 Here, we investigate the quantitative information related to the overall risk attitude associated with the risk measure as provided by the aggregation indicators.
 It is our contention that these indicators are useful for characterizing the global perception of risk implicit in the risk measure choice.